vkleer/CI_PP1_TD/README.md

 - Samsung Galaxy S10
 - Samsung Galaxy Note 10+

-In addition to the physical devices, the site has also been tested without any issues by toggling all the different device options in Google Chrome's Developer Tools under the Device Toggling section.
+In addition to the physical devices, the website has also been tested without any issues by toggling all the different device options in Google Chrome's Developer Tools under the Device Toggling section.

 ### Browser Compatibility
-The site has been tested without any issues on the four browsers with the largest userbase (as reported on https://gs.statcounter.com/browser-market-share):
+The website has been tested without any issues on the four browsers with the largest userbase (as reported on https://gs.statcounter.com/browser-market-share):
 - Google Chrome
 - Safari
 - Microsoft Edge